Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 Counterfeiting is the thief of value.

-And I would love for people to make decisions about their lives, not in hysterical panic, fight or flight reaction because the bear of inflation is chasing them and their wallets through the woods.
+And I would love for people to make decisions about their lives, not in hysterical panic, fight or flight reaction, because the bear of inflation is chasing them and their wallets through the woods.

-You've got to get up and do something with it because you're in a situation of fight or flight.
+you got to get up and do something with it because you're in a situation of fight or flight.

-And the general levels of anxiety, like, you know, mental health is getting worse, and you know, there's lots of reasons for that.
+And the general levels of anxiety, like, you know, mental health is getting worse.

 But I think one of the reasons is people just have this general anxiety that their lives are being stolen minute by minute through inflation.